zcabeto/StretchProj/README.md

 If one wishes to run this locally to their own device, from the root folder (where this README.md lies) run with the following commands.
 View from http://localhost:3000.
 - chmod +x run.sh
 - ./run.sh

+05/08 - button frontend, on reload send to backend.
+SQL button activate sanitise 06/08 - hashing function
+07/08 - fill DB with sample users & passwords
+08/08 - two DBs made on launch one hashed one not.
+Use different DB depending on button.
+09/08 - improve SQL Sanitisation
+10/08 - explanations for two switches